On February 21st, 2020, Hachi wrote this:

-Yet Ernesto’s famous song “Remember Me” was created by Héctor with his deep love for his daughter.
+However, Héctor was his great-grandfather and he was the one who made Ernesto’s famous song “Remember Me” with his deep love for his daughter(Miguel’s grandmother).

 At the end of the movie, Miguel, Héctor and their family came together in the backstage area of Ernesto’s concert hall.

-Miguel’s purpose was to take Héctor’s photo back from Ernesto, which meant preventing Héctor from the second(entire) death.
+Miguel’s purpose was to take Héctor’s photo back from Ernesto, which would prevent Héctor from the second(entire) death.

-He admitted he killed Héctor, stole Héctor’s song to be a famous musician, and then he tried to kill Miguel now….!.😡
+He admitted he killed Héctor, stole Héctor’s song to be a famous musician, and now, he tried to kill Miguel….!.😡

 What he did care about was only protecting his reputation.

-Miguel’s family noticed there were equipments for broadcasting in the backstage area.
+Miguel’s family noticed there were equipment for broadcasting in the backstage area.

-Their quick wit let an audience know what was happening behind the scene and what Ernesto did in the past(in the living world.)
+Their quick wit let the audience know what was happening behind the scene and what Ernesto did in the past(in the living world.)

-Miguel’s great-great-grandmother(Imelda)’s Alebrije, Pepita, which looked like a giant colorful jaguar, was staring at Ernesto and came close to him.
+Miguel’s great-great-grandmother(Imelda)’s Alebrije called Pepita, which looked like a giant colorful jaguar, was staring at Ernesto and came close to him.

 Ernesto got great reputation in the living world and died with it.

 However, the story showed Hachi that death might not be the end of the story.